We ask you, humbly, to help us.

 with the outcasts."

-Some UMC members are suggesting a schism in the denomination.
+Some UMC members suggested a schism in the denomination.
 Rev.

 James Heidenger, editor of the conservative Good News magazine